 The choice to breastfeed a baby is a completely personal choice for each mum.
 In my experience it is something that mums feel very strongly about doing or not doing.
 Caring for a baby should be a happy experience and if a mum clearly doesn’t wish to breastfeed then she should never be made to feel guilty about formula feeding, when she feels that is the right decision for her family circumstances.

-Q: Your book is really “how to” and gives great advice on solving problems.
-Thebabyspot.ca loves how honest this book is to new and expecting parents.
+Your book is really “how to” and gives great advice on solving problems.
+We loves how honest this book is to new and expecting parents.
 Why did you take the book in such a raw, honest approach?

 As parents I think life with a new baby is much easier if you go into it with your eyes wide open, and armed with as much information as possible.
 You need someone to advise you in a non judgemental way, but to be as honest as possible-even if that means that you hear things that may scare you.
 I think that the mums who have read my book so far are finding that my honesty means they can empathise with me even more-I’ve worked with hundreds of babies professionally, but on a personal level I have experienced the same struggles that they do with their own babies.

-Q: Our favourite section was on night feeding.
+Our favorite section was on night feeding.
 How did you learn to give new moms tips on a more manageable night feeding time?

 The nights are intricately linked to the daytime feeding and sleep routine.
 I always advise mums that you need to establish a good daytime routine before you can even begin to work on the nights.
 I have learnt that from the many babies I have worked with as well as my own 3 very different babies.

-Q: We like that you promote your readers to be non –judgemental of each other.
-Why do you think so many mothers are in competition with each other?
+We like that you promote your readers to be non –judgemental of each other.
+Why do you think so many mothers are in competition with one other?